- Digital Programs

 The decision to give direct access to (often unprocessed) archival digital files reflects the attempt to integrate digitization technologies and social networking with traditional archival practice, and expands a "minimal processing" approach to collections.

-Files are uploaded to these sets on a weekly basis, using the platform already established for the Magnes Jewish Digital Narratives and the software MemoryMiner, which also allows to digitally archive each upload.
+Files are uploaded to these sets on an ongoing basis, using the platform already established for the Magnes Jewish Digital Narratives and the software MemoryMiner, which also allows to digitally archive each upload.
 A short film about the use of MemoryMiner by the Magnes can be viewed here.

 Comments and social tagging features are open to all Flickr users, and the use of the files (and, of course, of the history and cultures they represent) is encouraged under a Creative Commons license.

-If you plan to use these images for commercial purposes, please read the Magnes' Rights and Reproduction terms and conditions.
+If you plan to use these images for commercial purposes, please read the Magnes' Collection Services.

-From the Dusty Archives is a project conceived by Francesco Spagnolo, PhD, Director of Research and Collections.
+From the Dusty Archives is a project conceived by Francesco Spagnolo, PhD, Curator of The Magnes Collection.

 Additional information on the archival collections of the Magnes can be found by following these links: